paolocaminiti/incremental-dom-jsonml/README.md

 ##### Application's architecture

 ##### Advanced tricks
+style object
+new String trick
+adding properties to the object static content

+##### Learn more
+Really that's all there is to learn.
+I suggest reading the, short, Incremental DOM documentation and running one of their small examples in the debbuger to get a full picture of what is going on. http://www.jsonml.org/ may also be a source of related usefull infos.

 ##### Performance considerations

+##### What's it good for?

+##### Server side rendering

+##### Further

 ##### About this library
 All this library does is making the relevant Incremental DOM calls while traversing your JSONML DOM description.